apifortress/Bloodhound/README.md

 ## Preamble

-Bloodhound is an Open Source, Scala / Akka based, asynchronous, highly modular **API Micro-Gateway**.
+Bloodhound is an Open Source, Scala / Akka based, asynchronous, highly modular **API Microgateway**.

 Among the capabilities common to most microgateways, Bloodhound has been designed to help developers, QA and data analysts to: